68th Airmobile Brigade: History

 The brigade's units are designed to conduct combat operations in forest and swampy areas, and are staffed by military personnel with experience in combat operations or with civilian activities related to the specifics of the brigade.

 On 11 June 2023, as part of a Ukrainian counteroffensive, in cooperation with other units, the 68th Brigade took control of the village of Blahodatne.

 In August 2023, Volodymyr Zelenskyy said the brigade was engaged in combat on the Lyman front.

 Pokrovsk (2024–present)

 By June 2024, it was reported that the brigade was operating on the Pokrovsk front.
 In September of the same year, the brigade was still defending the Pokrovsk front.
 It had fought to defend the town of Novohrodivka, but had ultimately lost it, and had suffered "a lot of losses", according to a commander.
 Elements of the 68th Brigade remained on the Pokrovsk front as of May 2025.

+On 12 December 2025 the unit was awarded the Presidential Award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy.

+In early 2026 the unit was restructured and transferred from the Ground Forces to the Ukrainian Air Assault Forces, being renamed from 68th Jaeger Brigade and becoming the 68th Airmobile Brigade.